-At-Risk Youth: The Workforce Investment Act (WIA) funds support programs at local facilities for youth between the ages of 14 and 21 who are economically disadvantaged or displaced or who have other special needs.
+At-Risk Youth: The Workforce Innovation and Opportunity Act (WIOA) funds support programs at local facilities for youth who are economically disadvantaged or displaced or who have other special needs.
 Staff members work with the guidance counselors and support staff from area high schools and local community organizations to identify needy students.
 Programs are available for in-school and out-of-school youth.
 Through an extensive Request for Proposal (RFP) process, the Bergen One-Stop Career Center sponsors a number of job training programs for at-risk youth and recipients of public assistance through local schools and community groups.
 Learn more about the program and the timeline for submitting proposals.

-Out-of-School Youth: The Bergen County Community Action Partnership, Inc. (BCCAP) offers Project ACES (Access to Careers, Education and Support), a collaborative program for out-of-school youth, ages 16-21.
-The program includes GED prep, vocational training in food service, weatherization, and customer service; counseling; and job placement.
+Out-of-School Youth: The Bergen County Community Action Partnership, Inc. (BCCAP) offers Project ACES (Access to Careers, Education and Support), a collaborative program for out-of-school youth.
+The program includes HSE prep, vocational training in food service, weatherization, and customer service; counseling; and job placement.
 You can take advantage of job shadowing and mentoring for paid and unpaid work experience, gain the skills needed to move beyond entry-level jobs, and develop the tools to move toward self-sufficiency.
-Choose from several convenient locations: Cliffside Park, Hackensack, Englewood, North Arlington, and Westwood.
+Choose from several convenient locations.
 All services are free if you qualify.
 For further information, call (201) 968-0200.